okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 2. Choose **Applications > Applications** to show the app integrations that you have already created.
 3. Click the application that you previously created.
 4. In the **General Settings** section on the **General** tab, click **Edit**.
 5. Under **EMAIL VERIFICATION EXPERIENCE** enter the URL for the endpoint you created.
-For example, `http://example.com/magiclink/callback`.
+For example, `https://example.com/magiclink/callback`.
 6. Click **Save** to save your changes.

-When required, Identity Engine sends an email similar to this one containing an OTP and a link.
+When required, Identity Engine sends an email similar to this one containing an OTP and a link:

 <div class="half border">